General FAQs can be found here.

 - How to write a letter of motivation (written presentation of course-specific competences)?Hide

-State in max. two pages the skills and expertise that qualify you for the study programme according to the following criteria:
+State in max. two pages in English the skills and expertise that qualify you for the study programme according to the following criteria:

 - Verbal skills: showing that you are able to express yourself precisely and comprehensibly in the English language.